tdilauro/Simplified-wiki/CommonDataModel.md

 ## The linked resources subsystem

 This system keeps track of external resources associated with a book.
-An "external resource" can be pretty much anything, but these are the most common resources we track
+An "external resource" can be pretty much anything, but these are the most common types of resources we track:

 * A cover image
 * A thumbnailed version of a preexisting cover image